Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Erucic acid is a long-chain monounsaturated fatty acid.
 It constitutes around 30-60% of the total fatty acids of a mustard seed (22).

-There have been early reports that erucic acid causes transient myocardial lipolysis in rats, characterized by accumulation of fat droplets in myocardial fibers, followed by focal myocardial necrosis and fibrosis (23).
+Early reports have shown that erucic acid causes transient myocardial lipolysis in rats, characterized by accumulation of fat droplets in myocardial fibers, followed by focal myocardial necrosis and fibrosis (23).
 However, there’s a possibility that rats are not an appropriate model for these studies since they are potentially incapable of physiologically metabolizing such high concentrations of oil.
-There is also some evidence that the fatty acid metabolism of rats is different from the metabolism of pigs and primates, making rats much more susceptible to myocardial lipidosis (22).
+There is also some evidence that rats' fatty acid metabolism differs from the metabolism of pigs and primates, making rats much more susceptible to myocardial lipidosis (22).

 The oil of rapeseed, another flowering member of the mustard family, also contains very high levels of erucic acid.
-Although the rapeseed grown in India has a higher erucic acid content when compared to rapeseed plants grown in Europe and North America (24).
+However, the rapeseed grown in India has a higher erucic acid content than rapeseed grown in Europe and North America (24).

-The available studies indicate that accumulation of erucic acid can be found in the myocardium of individuals consuming significant amounts of mustard and rapeseed oil.
-However, it has not been associated with any observed heart damage in humans.
-The available evidence does not indicate a relation between myocardial lesions or significant myocardial lipidosis and the consumption of foods high in erucic acid (22).
+The available studies indicate that the accumulation of erucic acid can be found in the myocardium of individuals consuming significant amounts of mustard and rapeseed oil.
+However, it has not been associated with any observed human heart damage.
+The available evidence does not indicate a relation between myocardial lesions or significant myocardial lipidosis and consuming foods high in erucic acid (22).

 Cooking